geometalab/geoconverter/README.md

 GeoConverter by Geometa Lab HSR
 ===============================

-Free online tool for data conversion of GIS and "Geo" (vector) formats.
+Free online tool for the conversion of (vector) geodata formats.

 See also https://giswiki.hsr.ch/GeoConverter .